Face masks during the COVID-19 pandemic: Face shields and eye protection

 The US Centers for Disease Control and Prevention (CDC) does not recommend the use of face shields as a substitute for masks to help slow the spread of COVID-19.
-In a study by Lindsley et al. (7 January 2021) funded by the National Institute for Occupational Safety and Health, part of the CDC, face shields were found to block very few cough aerosols in contrast to face coverings – such as cloth masks, procedure masks, and N95 respirators – indicating that face shields are not effective as source control devices for small respiratory aerosols and that face coverings are more effective than face shields as source control devices to reduce the community transmission of SARS-CoV-2.
+In a study by Lindsley et al. (7 January 2021) funded by the National Institute for Occupational Safety and Health, face shields were found to block very few cough aerosols in contrast to face coverings such as cloth masks, procedure masks, and N95 respirators, indicating that face shields are not effective as source control devices for small respiratory aerosols and that face coverings are more effective than face shields as source control devices to reduce the community transmission of SARS-CoV-2.

-In a scoping review, Godoy et al. (5 May 2020) said face shields are used for barrier protection against splash and splatter contamination but should not be used as primary protection against respiratory disease transmission due to the lack of a peripheral seal rather than as an adjunct to other facial protection.
-They remarked that face shields have been used like this alongside medical-grade masks during the COVID-19 pandemic.
-They cited a cough simulation study by Lindsley et al. (2014) in which face shields were shown to reduce the risk of inhalation exposure up to 95% immediately following aerosol production, but the protection was decreased with smaller aerosol particles and persistent airborne particles around the sides.
+In a scoping review, Godoy et al. (5 May 2020) said face shields are useful for barrier protection against splash and splatter contamination but should not be used as primary protection against respiratory disease transmission due to the lack of a peripheral seal.
+Instead, they should be used as an adjunct to other facial protection.
+The authors remarked that face shields have been used like this alongside medical-grade masks during the COVID-19 pandemic.
+They cited a cough simulation study by Lindsley et al. (2014) in which face shields were shown to reduce the risk of inhalation exposure by up to 95% immediately following aerosol production, but the protection was decreased with smaller aerosol particles and leakage of airborne particles around the sides of the shield.

-There is weak evidence that the use of eye protection including face shields is associated with less infection.
+There is only weak evidence that the use of eye protection, including face shields, is associated with lower rates of infection.